Swiftpack.co is a collection of thousands of indexed Swift packages. Search packages.

 .disabled

-It is the shared disabled logger constant that logging any messages and it's very useful when you want to turn off the logger for some build configuration, preference, condition etc.
+It is the shared disabled logger constant that doesn't emit any log message and it's very useful when you want to turn off the logger for some build configuration, preference, condition etc.

 // Logging is enabled for `Debug` build configuration only